Trodelvy® (sacituzumab govitecan-hziy)

 bGrade ≥3 AE not reported in ≥5% of patients in the SG arm or TPC arm.

-ASCENT-03 Study in 1L PD-(L)1 inhibitor ineligible mTNBC5
+ASCENT-03 study in 1L PD-(L)1 inhibitor ineligible mTNBC5

 An ongoing, global, open-label, randomized, phase 3 study, compares the efficacy and safety of SG vs TPC (gemcitabine + carboplatin, paclitaxel, or nabpaclitaxel), as 1L treatment in patients with previously untreated, locally advanced, inoperable or mTNBC who are not candidates for PD-(L)1 inhibitor therapy.
 See Table 5 for select baseline demographics and characteristics.